wattlebirdaz/bashcms2_contents/posts/20200406_bashtechniques/main.md

 test
 ```

-Some other examples which print `test` are the following.
+Other examples which print `test` are the following.
 ```bash
 #!/bin/bash
 set -e